-The Roads and Traffic Authority of NSW Northern Region (The RTA) in partnership with Clarence Valley Council (The CVC), is seeking the services of a suitable contractor to carry out a Traffic study of the South Grafton area to assess current and future vehicle / cycle / pedestrian movements, and to recommend traffic management options for improved network and safety performance.
+The Roads and Traffic Authority of NSW Northern Region (RTA) is seeking the services of a suitable contractor to carry out a Traffic study of the options for the proposed second Grafton bridge and to assess current and future vehicle / cycle / pedestrian movements for each option.
+The study should recommend traffic management options for improved network and safety performance.

-While the study area focuses on the Bent Street precinct of South Grafton, an essential element is to predict impacts from external areas, such as the adjacent Clarenza urban release area.
-Connectivity to this and other areas will be important in achieving the best possible traffic management result.
-The extent of the study is shown on the attached plan.
+While the study area focuses on the Grafton and South Grafton precincts, an essential element is to predict impacts from new internal developments, such as the new shopping complex, and external areas, such as the adjacent Clarenza urban release area.

+The various bridge options for the study are shown on the attached plan.
 (Attachment A)